 Simply put, hayfever is an allergy to these pollen particles.
 Symptoms develop when we come into contact with pollen – particularly when we breathe it in or it comes into contact with our eyes.
 This results in anything from itchy and watery eyes to sneezing, coughing, headaches, and tiredness.

 As different plants have evolved different types of grains to try and more safely and effectively carry their DNA, you can find you may be severely allergic to one type of pollen and don’t even flinch at another.
 This also means your allergies can flare up according to the time of the year and the environment you’re in.

-This means that the pollen count is at its highest and hayfever at its worst between late March and September.
-But the severity and timing of your symptoms also depend on the climate (they’ll be particularly bad if it’s warm, humid, and windy out) and your health — asthma sufferers can also experience shortness of breath and tightness in the chest.
+This means that the pollen count is at its highest and hayfever at its worst between late March and September – Spring and Summer.
+But the severity and timing of your symptoms may also depend on the climate.
+For example, pollen levels tend to rise (along with our suffering) as the weather gets warmer, more humid, and windier.

 What can you do about it?

-Of course, the best advice is to stay indoors when pollen counts are high.
+Of course, the most effective way to avoid pollen is to stay indoors when pollen counts are high.
 But when you do venture out, you can help stop pollen from irritating your eyes by wearing wraparound sunglasses, using a pollen filter for the air vents in your car, and using lubricating eye drops to keep your eyes moist and filtering well.
-The Met Office has a great pollen forecast tool which you can use daily to check the pollen count in your area.
+The Met Office also has a great pollen forecast tool which you can use daily to check the pollen count in your area.

-Don’t let hayfever and cmontact lenses stop you enjoying beautiful spring mornings.
-Sure, you ay not be able to get rid of your allergies, but you can get rid of those pesky plastic lenses.
+Don’t let hayfever and contact lenses stop you from enjoying the long-awaited Spring and Summer months.
+Sure, you may not be able to get rid of your allergies altogether, but you can get rid of those pesky plastic lenses.